Agentic Inequality: Implications of Agentic Inequality

 \subsubsection{Labour Market Effects}

-The impact of agents on labour is deeply contested, posing a tension between capital-labour substitution and intra-firm levelling \citep{brynjolfsson_generative_2025}.
-A primary economic risk is that "agentic capital" – AI systems capable of autonomously managing complex business processes – will accelerate the shift of national income from labour to capital.
-This dynamic is characteristic of transformative technologies, which historically have tended to be skill-biased and capital-augmenting \citep{brynjolfsson_second_2014}.
-Yet, the existing evidence on the labour market impact of generative AI is complex.
-While broad, economy-wide analyses show relative stability \citep{gimbel_evaluating_2025}, disaggregated studies of exposed industries have found a decline in hiring for junior roles, alongside stable or growing employment for more senior workers \citep{brynjolfsson_canaries_2025, lichtinger_generative_2025}.
-Separately, some firm-level studies have documented a "levelling-up" effect, where the technology boosts the productivity of less-experienced staff \citep{peng_impact_2023, noy_experimental_2023, cui_effects_2024, brynjolfsson_generative_2025}.
-The central uncertainty is whether these patterns will hold as the technology shifts from assistive tools to autonomous agents.
-For example, the observed levelling-up is a feature of human-tool augmentation; it is unclear if this positive effect can survive a transition to agentic capital designed to execute and manage entire workflows independently.
+The labour market effects of AI remain uncertain.
+The available evidence is still limited, and most of it predates autonomous agents. ``Agentic capital'', autonomous systems capable of managing entire business processes, could accelerate a shift in national income from labour to capital, extending a familiar dynamic from earlier capital-augmenting technologies \citep{Brynjolfsson2014,BrynjolfssonLiRaymond2025}.
+Yet the existing evidence on generative AI's labour market impact is mixed.
+Economy-wide analyses suggest relative stability \citep{Gimbel2025}, while disaggregated studies of exposed industries find declining hiring for junior roles alongside stable or growing employment for senior workers \citep{BrynjolfssonChandarChen2025,HosseiniMaasoum2025}.
+Some firm-level studies document a ``levelling-up'' effect, in which technology raises the productivity of less-experienced staff \citep{Peng2023,Noy2023,Cui2026,BrynjolfssonLiRaymond2025}.
+That effect, however, is a feature of human-tool augmentation; it is far from clear that it would survive a transition to agentic capital built to execute and manage entire workflows with limited human input.